What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Quantum conditional expectation via quasiprobability representation of quantum mechanics

 \section{Quantum conditional expectation via quasiprobability representation of quantum mechanics}

-As shown in the previous section, defining the quantum conditional expectation via a minimization problem as in Eq.~\eqref{eq:Q_min_prob_left} or Eq.~\eqref{eq:Q_min_prob_right} is a way of mimicking what happens classically, see Theorem~\ref{thm:classical_minimization}.
+As shown in the previous section, defining the quantum conditional expectation via a minimization problem as in Eq.\eqref{eq:Q_min_prob_left} or Eq.\eqref{eq:Q_min_prob_right} is a way of mimicking what happens classically, see Theorem~\ref{thm:classical_minimization}.
+It also allowed us to compare the classical and quantum notions and to emphasize their differences.
 One can alternatively try to imitate the classical conditional expectation by using Definition~\ref{def:condexpclass1}.
 This definition uses the joint probability distribution of the two random variables under consideration, which is naturally defined in classical probability theory.
-In quantum mechanics, as recalled in the introduction, a notion of joint probability distribution does not exist for noncommuting observables, but one can try to use a quasiprobability distribution instead.
+In quantum mechanics, as recalled in the introduction, a notion of joint probability distribution does not exist for non-commuting observables, but one can try to use a quasiprobability distribution instead.